Consumer Use Tax for Businesses

 General Liability: The fee is levied for each new tire sold at retail in Virginia.
 The fee may be passed on to the retail customer if separately stated.

-Fee Rate: Beginning July 1, 2011, the fee is 50 cents per tire, with certain exemptions (see below).
+Fee Rate: 50 cents per tire, with certain exemptions (see below).

 Registration: To register for the Tire Recycling Fee, retailers must file a Business Registration Application, Form R-1, with Virginia Tax, or register online.